utiasASRL/my580-experiments/README.md

 make run-rviz
 ```

 ## Credits

-We followed [this](https://roboticseabass.com/2021/04/21/docker-and-ros/) helpful guide for the hierarchy of docker images.
+-- [guide](https://roboticseabass.com/2021/04/21/docker-and-ros/) for the hierarchy of docker images.